abhimanyu-stream/abhimanyu-stream/README.md

 1. in development profile you can start with C/C++/JavaScript/Python with knowledge of [Mathematics/Statistics/Algorithm Data structure/ Finance Mathematics/Statistics ].
 You can be a Quant developer/ Neural network developer under Machine learning which high paying job and your career will be secured

-2. Or, You can start with front end developer
+2. Or, You can start with front end development